Honoré Gabriel Riqueti, comte de Mirabeau: Before the French Revolution

 His release from Vincennes in August 1782 began the second period of Mirabeau's life.
 Mirabeau not only succeeded in reversing the sentence of death against him, but also got an order for Sophie's husband to pay the costs of the whole legal proceedings.
 It was thought Mirabeau would come out of the lawsuit in Aix ruined: his past convictions in prison, scandalous relationships with women, and the bad relationship with his father the Marquis all gave him a terrible reputation among judges and adversaries.
 However, despite being condemned by the judge, his reputation was greatly enhanced in the eyes of the public.
 He had withered his opponents, crushed the opposing lawyer and turned the cards in his favor regarding the death sentence.
 From this day forward, Mirabeau became regarded as a man of the people.
 Upon his release, he found that his Sophie had consoled herself with a young officer, after whose death she had committed suicide.
 From Pontarlier he went to Aix-en-Provence, where he claimed the court's order said that his wife should return to him.
 She naturally objected, and he finally lost in the third appeal of the case when Emilie's father produced to the court compromising letters from Mirabeau addressed to the marquess.
 Mirabeau then intervened in the suit between his father and mother before the parlement of Paris and attacked the ruling powers so violently that he had to leave France and return to the Dutch Republic, where he tried to live by writing.
 For a period he was employed by the publisher Marc-Michel Rey.

 About this time he met Madame de Nehra, the daughter of Willem van Haren, a Dutch statesman and political writer.
 She was an educated, refined woman capable of appreciating Mirabeau's good points.
 His life was strengthened by the love of Mme de Nehra, his adopted son, Lucas de Montigny, and his little dog Chico.
-After a time in the Dutch Republic he went to England, where his treatise on lettres de cachet was much admired after it was translated into English in 1787.
-He was soon admitted into the best Whig literary and political society of London through his old school friend Gilbert Elliot, who had become a leading Whig member of parliament.
+Following a period spent in the Dutch Republic he went to England, where his treatise on lettres de cachet was much admired after it was translated into English in 1787.
+He was soon admitted into the leading Whig literary and political in of London through his old school friend Gilbert Elliot, who had become a leading Whig MP.
 Of all his English friends, none seem to have been as close to him as Lord Shelburne and Sir Samuel Romilly.
 Romilly was introduced to Mirabeau by Sir Francis D'Ivernois, who undertook the translation of Mirabeau's Considérations sur l'ordre de Cincinnatus into English.